 It is noted also that the desired quality of esprit de corps, which is required to transform the group into a "Movement", cannot be attained overnight, because the behavioural traits of individuals will need to be harmonised in an evolutionary process that develops group norms and trust; and this requires time.
-Hence, it is appropriate that an MFI should evolve from a cooperative society that has a build-up of social capital elements.
+Hence, it is appropriate that an MFI should evolve from a cooperative society, or a similar form of organised structure for social interaction, or a movement, that has a build-up of social capital elements.

-606 607The implication of the foregoing is that the simplistic approach, adopted by the CBN in a fiat conversion of Community Banks into MFBs, did not automatically transform them into MFIs.
-They are MFBs in name, but it is doubtful if they operate as true MFIs, since they did not undergo the evolutionary process that transforms them into a movement in the manner of Grameen Bank; and especially, as their motive for starting the business is profit maximisation, through the instrumentality of bank lending and other core banking business as Community banks.
+The implication of the foregoing is that the simplistic approach, adopted by the CBN in a fiat conversion of Community Banks into MFBs, did not automatically transform them into MFIs.
+They are MFBs in name, but it is doubtful if they operate as true MFIs, since they did not undergo the evolutionary process that transforms them into a movement in the manner of Grameen Bank; and especially, as their motive for starting the business is profit maximisation, through the instrumentality of bank lending and other core banking businesses, as Community banks.

-612 613Our argument is predicated on our conceptual framework (see 3 above), which recognises the operating mechanism in Grameen Bank with further clarification in Feigenberg, et.al, (2011).
-Thus having regard to microfinance limitations, we posit that an MFI is not a bank in the strict functional requirement of conventional banking.
-This position is necessary because, it seems that the MFI appellation as Banks is creating an imaginary high pedestal for the operators; which alienate them from their social mission of grassroots financial intermediation; and as important economic institutions for poverty reduction, as well as catalysts for socioeconomic development.
-Also, it seems to shift the focal point of their primary objective, from the intents and purposes for their formation, to conventional banking objective of profit maximization.
+Our argument is predicated on our conceptual framework (see 3 above), which recognises the operating mechanism in Grameen Bank with further clarification in Feigenberg, et.al, (2011).
+Thus, having regard to microfinance limitations, we posit that an MFI is not a bank in the strict functional requirement of conventional banking.
+This position is necessary because, it seems that the MFI appellation as Banks, is creating an imaginary high pedestal for the operators; which alienate them from their social mission of grassroots financial intermediation; and as important economic institutions for poverty reduction, as well as catalysts for socioeconomic development.
+It seems also, that the imaginary pedestal is having the effect of shifting the focal point of their primary objective, from the intents and purposes for MFI formation, to conventional banking objective of profit maximization.

 An MFI can, at best be described as a quasi-financial institution because of its financial intermediation function; and ipso facto, it falls within the ambit of financial regulation.

-622 {5)Conclusion and Recommendation
+5) Conclusion and Recommendation

-623 (5.1) Conclusion
+(5.1) Conclusion

-624 625The argument, in this this paper has, stated reasons why MFIs should not be called "Banks".
+The argument, in this paper has, stated reasons why MFIs should not be called "Banks".
 An MFI nomenclature that bears that appellation can be deceptive as to its intentions because, the name of an incorporated entity, is an indication of its purpose and occupation; and this is usually reflected in the main objects clause of the Memorandum and Articles of Association.

-628 629Though the first MFI (Grameen Bank) bears the appellation of "Bank" because of its financial intermediating activities, its operating model is inconsistent with normal conventional banking paradigm.630 631 631 632Also its purposes, and the organisation structure that applies the group approach in provision of services, do not conform with the ethics of conventional banks, Hence we posit further that an MFI is a social institution, created to promote the attributes of social capital; and organized as a movement for the purpose of microfinance, which, as defined in Robert et al (2004) is "a world in which as many poor and near-poor households as possible have permanent access to an appropriate range of high quality financial services, including not just credit but also savings, insurance, and fund transfers".
+Though the first MFI (Grameen Bank) bears the appellation of "Bank" because of its financial intermediating activities, its operating model is inconsistent with normal conventional banking paradigm.
+Also its purposes, and the organisation structure that applies the group approach in provision of services, do not conform with the ethics of conventional banks, Hence we posit further that an MFI is a social institution, created to promote the attributes of social capital; and organized as a movement for the purpose of microfinance, which, as defined in Robert $et\ al\ (2004)$ is "a world in which as many poor and near-poor households as possible have permanent access to an appropriate range of high quality financial services, including not just credit but also savings, insurance, and fund transfers".

-$\frac{636}{638}$ The implication is that the profit motive of an MFI, should be secondary; and regarded as a necessity for institutional sustenance and growth; in other words, being a social institution, they should not be allowed to behave like conventional banks i.e. profit maximisation should not be pursued as a primary objective, in MFIs.
+The implication is that the profit motive of an MFI, should be secondary; and regarded as a necessity for institutional sustainancesustenance and growth; in other words, being a social institution, they should not be allowed to behave like conventional banks i.e. profit maximisation should not be pursued as a primary objective, in MFIs.